Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: One-step proof

-If the proof is correct, the opposing party loses; otherwise, the prover loses.
-Informally, a DA is rejected if and only if all validators that have attested to it by the end of the dispute period have lost disputes, \textit{or} an ancestor to the DA has been rejected.
-Conversely, a DA is confirmed if and only if validators that have attested to DAs on conflicting branches (if any) have been defeated in disputes, the dispute period has passed \textit{and} its predecessor has been confirmed.

-We note that while Arbitrum performs the protocol over gas (i.e. by associating DAs with specific gas consumption quantities), \System is unable to do so since total gas consumption is not an increasing quantity in Ethereum.
-Therefore, in order to support EVM opcodes that cost $0$ or negative gas (i.e. opcodes that perform refunds), we perform the protocol over steps (instructions and inter-transaction operations) instead, similarly to Nitro and Cannon.

-\paragraph{Game theory} Validators are assumed to be rational self-interested parties.
-They must deposit a stake (i.e. a bond) to the rollup's L1 contract before they are allowed to create or attest to a DA.
-If a validator attests to a DA, they are agreeing to participate in challenges against it and relinquish their stake if they lose.
-Specifically, upon losing a dispute, a validator's stake is slashed---a portion going to the dispute winner as a reward (thus also covering their costs), and the rest burned to discourage collusion.
-The stake size is a security parameter and must be configured to be sufficient to cover at least the cost of dispute resolution.

-\section{One-step Proof}
+\section{One-step proof}

-\subsection{One-step State Definition}
+\subsection{One-step state definition}

-We include a summary of how different proof types are composed to construct one-step proofs for each opcode in \Cref{table:opcodes}.
-We also elaborate on the structure of the \textit{one-step state} $\sInit$ and its hash below (including notation defined in \cite{wood2014ethereum}):
+We elaborate on the structure of the \textit{one-step state} $\sInit$ and the structured commitment to it below (including notation defined in \cite{wood2014ethereum}):

-\paragraph{Block state} An block state $\sBlock$ has following fields to completely describe the state of a finalized block: \begin{description} \item[blockNumber:] The number of the current block. \item[worldState:] $\worldState$ The World State of EVM after finalization of the current block represented in a \textit{trie}. \item[cumulativeGasUsed:] Cumulative gas used by this block and all its ancestors. \item[blockHashTree:] $T_b$ a Merkle tree of 256 previous block hashes (including current block).
+\paragraph{Block state} A block state $\sBlock$ has the following fields to completely describe the state of a finalized block: \setlist[description]{font=\normalfont\tt\space} \begin{description} \item[batch] The batch number of the current block. \item[blockNumber] The number of the current block. \item[$\worldState$] The EVM world state after finalization of the current block represented in a \textit{trie}. \item[cumulativeGasUsed] Cumulative gas used by this block and all its ancestors. \item[$T_b$] a Merkle tree of 256 previous block hashes (including current block).
 The block hash of block $i$ is stored at the leaf of index $i \%{} 256$, given block $i$ is the current block or one of the 255 ancestors of the current block. \end{description}